 There's good news and bad news on the application modernization front.
-The good news is, after modernization, 25% to 30% of organizations experienced less risk than they had feared, according to findings from a recent Forrester Research study.
+The good news is, after modernization, 25% to 30% of organizations experienced less risk than they had feared,

 The bad news is, organizations are dealing with a lot of applications that weren't designed for the Internet, mobile platforms and service orientation.
 Of the organizations surveyed, 10% have more than 2,000 applications, and 65% have 51 to 1,000 applications.

 The Forrester study, which was commissioned by HP, also found that, while 78% of organizations would greatly benefit from application rationalization and consolidation efforts, only 56% are planning to do so.
 The top barriers for embarking on a strategic modernization journey, according to the study, are cost, risk, business buy-in, and subject matter expertise.

 The key business driver to modernize is still cost reduction, which is "no surprise," said Larry Acklin, product marketing manager, Applications Modernization Services, HP Enterprise Services, with 54% citing it as the top driver for the next three years, vs. 55% citing it as the top driver over the last three years.

 What is interesting, Acklin said, is that while functionality is still the number two driver, fewer respondents cited it as a driver for the next three years (40% vs. 52% over the past three years).
 And that is closely followed by the drivers of consolidation (37%), virtualization (39%), reducing the number of applications (31%) and transformation (25%).